ruslansymonenko/codewars/README.md

-# Solving tasks from the LeetCode
+# Solving tasks from the Code Wars